moroztaras/twitter/docs/install.md

+# Social Network - Twitter

+Project on Symfony 6 using docker

-# Install project Symfony6-PHP8-&-Docker in docker
+## Install project

 ### Things you need
 * composer